Monitor, make changes, and even automate your AMS optimization actions for your Amazon Advertising Campaigns with Merch Jar software.

 ASINs with 0 Sales: Last step is to begin running ads on existing ASINs with 0 sales.

 New ASINs – Product Launch: Have a “Launch Strategy” for new items, meaning ASINs that are not yet on Amazon.
 Consider launching new ASINs with ads running immediately.
 This will slow down your uploading, so you have to decide if this approach is worth the ROI, especially when your product is currently “unproven” to generate sales.
 (Also, there is a lot of debate on which ads types to run at launch.
 You will need to visit PPC or AMS Facebook groups and blogs to decide which type of launch ads are the best fit for your product type.)

-Target ACOS (TACOS): Grey=Account TACOS, Black=Campaign TACOS.
-Set TACOS for the account in Settings.
-Override account settings by manually assigning a Campaign ACOS (go to Ads > Campaigns and type in your desired TACOS).
-All Targets (KW, ASINs, Match Types) inherit the Target ACOS.
-So for example, you can’t set a Target ACOS per KW.
+CAMPAIGN: Manually assign a Campaign ACOS: Go to Ads > Campaigns and type in your desired TACOS.
+All Targets (KW, ASINs, Match Types) inherit the Campaign Target ACOS.

-Smart Bids: Will both raise or lower your bid daily to reach your Target ACOS by bringing your actual Cost Per Click to your Target Cost Per Click (CPC).
-Set Smart Bid settings under Account Settings.
+Smart Bids: Set Smart Bid parameters under Account Settings.
 Turn them on under Ads > Campaigns and tick the Smart Bid button.
+Smart Bids will both raise or lower your bid daily to reach your Target ACOS by bringing your actual Cost Per Click to your Target Cost Per Click (CPC).
 Click Dry-Run button for a preview.
 Check Logs (main menu) for the history.